theCodingProfessor/iam_Clinton/Experience/App_Developer_Garwood_Clinton.md

 ## Open Source App Developer

-Nearly a decade ago I released my first open source application Python Application, the Luhn Algorithm on PyPi.org (links at end).
+Nearly a decade ago I released my first open source Python Application, the Luhn Algorithm on PyPi.org.

-I develop and maintain a collection of open source productivity applications which are used as `code templates` for other full stack developers to extend and customize as their project needs require.
+I actively develop and maintain a collection of open source productivity applications, that are `code templates` other full stack developers can use and extend for their own projects.

-In addition to actively participating in my local community college developer groups, and I've also volunteered technical proofreading services to meaningful open source projects including Mozilla and Django.
+In addition to collaborating with local community college developer groups, I've also volunteered technical proofreading services to meaningful open source projects including Mozilla and Django.

-I believe open source technology is a solution to many larger societal ills, and I look forward to collaborating with developers who embrace an open source code philosophy.
+I believe the collaborative and innovative success that are exemplified by open source projects can be transferred into successes for complex societal challenges.
+I seek to collaborate with others who embrace the open source code philosophy.

 ---